HanssonMagnus/HanssonMagnus.github.io/_posts/2019-11-29-Arch-install.md

 ---

 #### Introduction
-Arch is a pleasant distribution since it let's you take control of the installation process.
-You can install what you want to install, and do not need to run a system with bloatware.
-This means that you need to do some configuration yourself.
+Arch is pleasant in that it let's you take control of the installation process.
+You can install what you want to install, and skip what in your opinion is bloat.

 #### Resources
 When installing Arch always use the official documentation, the process chan*ges.